sscheng25/Tourist_Guide_for_National_Parks/_posts/2021-12-14-cluster-analysis.md

 toc_sticky: true
 ---

-This post will show examples of embedding interactive charts produced using [Altair](https://altair-viz.github.io) and [Hvplot](https://hvplot.pyviz.org/).
+In this part, we will divide the top 10 national parks into 3 groups with *K-means clustering*.
+We hope to extract the similarities among each groups of parks and help travelers make a choice on which group to select.

 ## Cluster Results

-- Group I:
+- Group I: Channel Islands National Park
-- Group II:
+- Group II: Crater Lake National Park, Grand Canyon National Park, Petrified Forest National Park, Great Smoky Mountains National Park, Mesa Verde National Park, Redwood National Park
-- Group III:
+- Group III: Everglades National Park, Saguaro National Park

-## Matrix Plot
+## Matrix Plots

-Below is a chart of the incidence of measles since 1928 for the 50 US states.
+We plot some features used in clustering analysis above inthe matrix plots below.
+For most features here, we can see a clustering pattern.

 <div id="altair-chart-1"></div>

-This was produced using Altair and embedded in this static web page.
-Note that you can also display Python code on this page: